docrostov/kol-ts-starter/README.md

 }
 ```

 - **STEP 6:** Now, let's update package.json; run `yarn init` to revamp the package.json file to reflect whatever you want your script to be named.
-The new name will propagate down into the final build.
+This command will run you through some questions in the command line, including the name of the script, your name, and where on github this repository is stored.
+Any or all of these can be skipped to leave the existing names and details in place.
+Your new name will propagate down into the final build.
 - **STEP 7:** Let's build your code!
 Run `yarn run build` to build out a new output main.js file.
 - **STEP 8:** (OPTIONAL) Now, you want to symlink your code into your KoLMafia directory.
 This will involve using a linking command.
 Keep in mind that you cannot do ./ completion with symlinks; you need to explicitly list out the entire file path.
 My symlink command on Mac OS was the following: `ln -s "$PWD/KoLmafia/scripts/PACKAGE_NAME ~/Library/Application\ Support/KoLmafia/scripts/` -- Windows and Linux users may need a different approach.
 You can also simply move the generated JS script into your mafia/scripts folder, you'll just need to remember when debugging to do it every time you re-compile the script.
 - **STEP 9:** From the KoLMafia GCLI, run "main.js" -- this should generate your MP statement.
 Congrats, you made something!